 Whatever the relationship type is, communication is the bedrock.
 Think about that for a moment.

-Now, if communication is the cornerstone, why are we so lousy at it?
+Now, if communication is the cornerstone of any relationship, why are we so lousy at it?
 We often tend to mix up communication with tools and technology and forget about the basics.
 Remember that communication game we played as kids?
-While sitting together in a circle an adult would whisper a phrase in the ear of the first kid, who then would whisper it in the ear of the second and so on.
-At the end of the circle the message was guaranteed to be completely different from the original message.
-Lots of fun for children, but still a very true daily practices for many adults and often even the essence of our daily communications.
+While sitting together in a circle, an adult would whisper a phrase in the ear of the first kid, who would then whisper it in the ear of the second kid, and so on.
+At the end of the circle, the message is guaranteed to be completely garbled and different from the original message.
+It’s lots of fun for children, but it nonetheless is a very true daily practice for many adults.
+More often than not, it’s even the essence of our daily communications.

-Communication tends to get better or easier when we start to know our (business) partner better.
-We can only learn to know our partners better when we invest in the relationship.
+Communication tends to get better and easier when we begin to know our business partner better.
+We can only learn to know our partners better when we invest in the relationship, and communicating properly is investing in the relationship.
 Make time for your business partners and get to know them.
-They may represent a company, but in the end they are human beings like yourself, with human interests.
-Knowing the human behind your partner will improve communication and with that can improve the relationship a lot.
-Business gets easier and you will build trust and credibility.
+They may represent a company, but in the end they are human beings like you, with human interests.
+Knowing the human behind your partner will improve communication, and with that you can improve the relationship a lot.
+Business gets done more easily, and you will build trust and credibility.

 Communication in business is like communication with friends.
 So, do you know what is important for your friends personally?
 Do you know what drives your business contact?
 Do you ever give a compliment to a friend?
 Do you ever give a compliment to your business partner or colleague?

 Try it: ask questions, give compliments, learn to know the person behind your business contacts and it may change the world!

 Clear communication between you and your partner opens a

 smoother and easier path towards relationship building and